WilliamMauclet/SmallBlog/README.md

 		* `if __name__ == '__main__'` must go for it to work
 	* Use MySQL instead of sqlite
 	* Use Docker
+	* let app start with password as CLI argument and put password in Dockerfile locally (not repo)
+	* when app starts => filling db must be optional!
 * Contact info: see personalPresentation.png
 * Check CSS: http://templated.co/items/demos/retrospect/elements.html
 * Responsive design